raganwald/ristrettolo.gy/index.md

 But a book about programming with functions as first-class values, a book that embraces the fact that CoffeeScript methods, like JavaScript methods, are functions.
 A book that dares to start the story at the very beginning but not falter and work from there up to very advanced topics like refactoring to method combinators and decorators.
 A book that complements what you read elsewhere and already know, a book that acts like a multiplier of your skills.

-That was a book I thought was worth writing, and a lot of people think it's worth reading!
+That was a book I thought was worth writing, and more than three hundred people think it's worth paying for and reading!

 > "The best explanation of closures I've seen yet."—*Jerry Anning*